positively-charged/bcc/details.md

 <h5>Technical</h5>

 This feature uses a special instruction.
-At this time, Zandronum does not support this instruction so existing instructions need to used to emulate this feature.
+At this time, Zandronum does not support this instruction so existing instructions need to be used to emulate this feature.
 This means your object file will be bigger and the number of instructions executed will be larger.

 <h3>Miscellaneous</h3>